 The Society’s local chapters in over forty cities around the world hold regular meetings and dinners, host author lectures and engage with students and teachers in their communities.
 For over thirty years, scholars, students and Churchillians from around the world have gathered at our highly popular International Churchill Conferences held each year in the North America or the United Kingdom.

 For more information on our Annual Conferences.

-In 2016, the Society and the National Churchill Museum at Westminster College in Fulton, Missouri, formed an alliance to better preserve the legacy of Winston Churchill.
+In 2016, the Society and America’s National Churchill Museum at Westminster College in Fulton, Missouri, formed an alliance to better preserve the legacy of Winston Churchill.
 The Society, the NCLC, and NCM will share research and programming resources, and items from the Museum’s superb collection will be loaned on a rotating basis to the Library in Washington.

 Outreach to students and teachers is a key part of the Society’s activity.
 Our educational programs have included seminars for high school teachers held in cities across the United States and, with the support of the National Endowment for the Humanities, at the Churchill Archives at Churchill College, Cambridge; customized programs for undergraduate and graduate students at individual institutions such as Purdue University, Miami University of Ohio, Ashland University and Hillsdale College; and lectures and seminars hosted in conjunction with other prominent organizations such as the Aspen Institute and the American Political Science Association.